h0tgril/alecs-buffed-mobs/README.md

 *   **Snow Golems:** If on fire, their snowballs set targets on fire for 5 seconds.

 ### World & Mechanics
 *   **Enhanced Loot:** 10% chance for gear or books in loot chests to have Level VI enchantments.
+This gives exploration a purpose if you've already built farms to attain the normal max level enchants.
 *   **Fire Persistence:** Fire has a 90% chance to not extinguish naturally.
 *   **Bed Explosions:** Bed explosions in the Nether/End have 2x power (10.0 yield).